CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

-Where the original script accepted any string, the fork validates each tag against the actual BCP 47 grammar — language, extlang, script, region, variants, extensions, private-use subtags, and the grandfathered tags like `i-klingon` — so a typo like `--lang english` fails locally with a clear error instead of producing a malformed record.
+Where the original script accepted any string, the fork validates each tag against the actual BCP 47 grammar — language, extlang, script, region, variants, extensions, private-use subtags, and the grandfathered tags like `i-klingon` — so a malformed tag like `--lang en--US` fails locally with a clear error instead of producing a malformed record.

+Note that the grammar is deliberately more permissive than the IANA registry: a 4–8 letter primary subtag is reserved or registered rather than illegal, so `--lang english` is *syntactically* valid and passes.
+Validating tags against the registry itself is out of scope for a single-file script.

 ## Rich-Text Facets